 With six high alpine bowls, spectacular Canadian scenery, and a historic downtown area with great food and bars, Fernie ski resort in British Columbia is a great all-rounder.
 Relatively off-the-beaten track, Fernie boasts minimal crowds, authentic mountain cultures, great terrain, and the reputation as having the best powder in the Rockies!
 Enjoy incredible off-piste with alpine bowls, steep glades, and many side-country options, as well as an even spread of runs for all ability levels.
-Easily accessible from Calgary, Fernie is a perfect option to add-on to a multi-resort ski holiday.
+Fernie is a perfect option to add-on to a multi-resort ski holiday.

 - Some really fun, steep skiing.